Debt consolidation loans

 How do personal loans work?

 Unsecured personal loans are available through most banks, credit unions and online lenders.
-Rates, amounts and terms depend on the lender's policies as well as the borrower's creditworthiness, income, debt-to-income ratio and other factors.
+Interest rates, amounts and terms depend on the lender’s policies as well as the borrower’s creditworthiness, income, debt-to-income ratio and other factors.

-If approved, you'll receive the funds by check or direct deposit.
-Borrowers usually must start making monthly payments as soon as the loan is disbursed.
+Approved applicants often receive the funds by check or direct deposit.
+After you get the money, you begin making monthly payments as specified by your loan terms.

 When should you consider a personal loan?

-There are few limits on what personal loans can be used for, but they are typically best for situations where you need funds quickly to finance a big expense.
-Here are some situations in which a personal loan might make sense:
+Personal loans are typically best for situations where you need funds quickly to finance a expense.
+You may consider a personal loan when:

-- You're looking for a flexible loan: You can use the funds from a personal loan for whatever you want, including more than one expense.
-For example, part of your loan can go toward fixing your roof and the rest can go toward paying off a credit card balance.
+- You’re looking for a flexible loan: You can use the funds from a personal loan for a variety of different types of expenses1.
+For example, part of your loan can go toward a wedding and the rest can go toward paying off a credit card balance.

 Alternatives to personal loans

 Although you can use a personal loan for just about anything, they might not be the best option for every situation.
-Here are some alternatives:
+You may also consider credit cards and personal lines of credit (PLOCs).

 Personal lines of credit

-The right loan for you depends on your financial needs and circumstances.
+The best type of loan depends on your financial needs and circumstances.
 If your goal is to combine multiple debts, getting a debt consolidation loan might make sense.
 However, if you need funds for other reasons, such as to pay for a wedding or home repairs, then a personal loan may be the better option.
-Remember to compare different lenders, rates and terms to make an informed decision.